 Pallid Harrier in Doñana

-The last 18th October we were lucky to saw one adult male Pallid Harrier in Northern Doñana.
+In October 18th we were lucky to see one adult male Pallid Harrier in Northern Doñana.
 It was a short observation of the bird flying low and fast close to “la Escupidera” area.

 The following days we were unable to relocate the bird, so it probably continued its southward migration.